andrematiello/billion_challenge/README.md

-# ONE BILLION ROWS CHALLENGE - PYTHON EDITION
+EDITIONd# ONE BILLION ROWS CHALLENGE - PYTHON EDITION

 ## ABOUT THE PROJECT